worldline/learning-kotlin-multiplatform/docs/src/network/README.md

         "How does Kotlin Multiplatform facilitate code sharing between platforms?", "Which platforms does Kotlin Multiplatform support?",
-        "What is a common use case for Kotlin Multiplatform?", "What is a shared code module in Kotlin Multiplatform called?", "How does Kotlin Multiplatform handle platform-specific implementations?", "What languages can be interoperable with Kotlin Multiplatform?", "What tooling supports Kotlin Multiplatform development?",
+        "What is a common use case for Kotlin Multiplatform?", "Which naming of KMP is deprecated?",
-        "What is the benefit of using Kotlin Multiplatform for mobile development?", "How does Kotlin Multiplatform differ from Kotlin Native and Kotlin/JS?"
+        "How does Kotlin Multiplatform handle platform-specific implementations?", "At which Google I/O, Google announced first-class support for Kotlin on Android?", "What is the name of the Kotlin mascot?",
+        "The international yearly Kotlin conference is called...", "Where will be located the next international yearly Kotlin conference?"
     )

     val answers = listOf(